jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 I use a range of microphones for different situations, such as the tiny Lom - Usi Pro, a Rode shotgun and various contact mics.
 However, more often than not I reach for my trusty hand-held [Sony PCM D100](https://www.sony.com/lr/electronics/voice-recorders/pcm-d100).
 Simply put, it's convenient and sounds amazing.
 The reduced setup time compared to more elaborate rigs means you're less likely to miss those fleeting but golden recording oportunities.

 I'm currently working on sound for a [video game](https://store.steampowered.com/app/3424080/) which features lots of bucolic rural settings.
-There's so many of these locations that I surprisingly found myself myself short of bird sounds, so another visit to the Peak District must be in order!
+There's so many of these locations that I surprisingly found myself short of bird sounds, so another visit to the Peak District must be in order!